 What Is Strike 3 Holdings?

+Strike 3 Holdings LLC is an adult film production company that owns and operates several subscription-based websites.
 Unlike most adult content companies, Strike 3 Holdings is highly active in pursuing copyright infringement lawsuits through federal court.
 They are currently the most active filers of BitTorrent copyright infringement lawsuits in federal court across the United States.

-Strike 3 Holdings by the numbers:
+Strike 3 Holdings by the Numbers

 This isn’t a small operation.
 Strike 3 Holdings has a systematic approach to filing lawsuits, hiring attorneys across the country, and pursuing defendants at their homes.